Information for Admitted Students

 First Year Orientation for all entering students will take place in August, 2015, generally the week prior to official start of classes.
 In the Spring of 2015, the Orientation Committee will post a specific page of materials for entering law students.
 It will provide information about Orientation, an FAQ, useful links, lists of law-related books and movies, and other information for entering law students.

-We will launch an Admitted Students page on Facebook.
-The page will be an excellent way to find out valuable information and to ask questions of administration, faculty, alumni, and current students.
+Join our group: WNE Law - 2015 Entering Class!
+The group will continue to be an excellent way to find out valuable information and to ask questions of administration, faculty, alumni, and current students.
 You may also ask questions of your fellow incoming students.
 Discussions in the past have included: first year experience, first year academics, housing, pre-orientation events, Orientation information, 2015 incoming class news and announcements, faculty and staff, student services, summer readings and movies, financial aid, and more.
-We encourage you to request an invite to join as soon as it is available.
+We encourage you to request an invite to join.

 You must provide an official, final transcript showing your undergraduate degree and the date it was awarded.
 To satisfy the American Bar Association (ABA) requriements, the final transcript should arrive directly from your undergraduate institution before Orientation.
 Unfortunately, the transcript you supplied to the Law School Admissions Council for your CAS report, while sufficient to support an admissions decision, is not sufficient to comply with this specific ABA requirement.
 Should you have any questions regarding your final transcript, please contact the Admissions office.

 In order to meet your healthcare needs and comply with the requirements of the Commonwealth of Massachusetts and Western New England University you will need to complete the "Health History Physical Examination and Immunization Form" and the Heath Insurance Waiver/Enrollment Form.
 You may access these forms online.